 An active legislative reform movement is taking place both in Parliament and through special committees formed by BDL and the Ministry of Justice to modernize Lebanese law following the end of the period of conflict.
-Significant laws and regulations have been adopted in various areas, including a law authorizing and regulating fiduciary activities, a law eliminating the different classes of shares for banks, a law regulating the issuance of notes and other debt securities by banks and securitization and fund management laws.
-The Government has also submitted a series of draft laws to Parliament, including drafts of a capital market reform law providing for the establishment of an independent regulator, a Treasury single account law, a tax procedure code and a debt management office law.
+Significant laws and regulations have been adopted in various areas, including a law authorizing and regulating fiduciary activities, a law eliminating the different classes of shares for banks, a law regulating the issuance of notes and other debt securities by banks and securitization and fund management laws, a tax procedure code, a law establishing a debt management office within the Ministry of Finance and a law broadening the scope of activities of Lebanese offshore companies.
+The Government has also submitted a series of draft laws to Parliament, including drafts of a capital market reform law providing for the establishment of an independent regulator and a Treasury single account law.